tjtanjin/react-chatbotify-themes/README.md

 ![example_themes](https://github.com/tjtanjin/react-chatbotify-themes/assets/43908963/97a18875-e1d8-47c9-8889-798d3b9d64ed)

+As the themes designed for version 2.0.0 will be the very first batch, I'll do a lot more handholding and try to streamline processes based on feedback.
+With that in mind, do not hesitate to reach out to me actively on Discord for help and feedback.

 ### Repository Structure

 As mentioned earlier, if you're just interested in creating themes, then you need not read the rest of this documentation.
-The content hereafter are for developers interested to understand how theming will be implemented.
+The content hereafter are for developers interested to understand how themes here will be implemented and integrated with the chatbot.

 Firstly, this repository adopts a configuration as code approach.
 Within the repository, you will find a themes folder which houses all supported themes of the package.
 Within each theme folder, you will find CSS and JSON files, both of which are ingested as configurations by the React ChatBotify package.
 A basic structure is thus as shown below: